 As an international student, you are responsible for maintaining their F-1 or J-1 legal status throughout your studies by understanding and complying with the rules, regulations and restrictions associated with your student status.

 Immigration regulations sometimes change and international students must stay informed about any new developments regarding their legal status.
-Review the information below, read our important emails with reminders and deadlines, and check back here regularly for notifications and updates.
+Review the information below, read our important emails with reminders and deadlines, and check back on the ISSS website regularly for notifications and updates.
 Here are some simple steps to ensure that you stay in the U.S. legally:

 Legal Status Guidelines